-Research has shown that even minor injuries such as minor concussions during football tackles can cause permanent damage.
-Yet, even though the damage is real, many people dismiss concerns with a claim that the athlete "signed up for it" and "understood the dangers."
+Research has shown that even minor injuries such as mild concussions during football tackles can cause permanent damage.
+Yet, even though the damage is real, many people dismiss concerns with a claim that the athlete “signed up for it” and “understood the dangers.”

 That language has discouraged people from bringing vital personal injury lawsuits that could help pay medical bills, rehabilitation costs and other expenses resulting from injuries.
 For more than 30 years, Abramson Smith Waldsmith LLP has advocated for fair and just compensation for injured clients in the San Francisco Bay Area and throughout California.

 Our attorneys have helped thousands of clients and their family members through the difficult days that follow a traumatic brain injury.
 We will work closely with you to ensure a thorough and accurate diagnosis and that continuing medical care and nursing needs are met.

 You Can Recover Compensation Following A Sports Brain Injury

 Even if you signed a waiver accepting liability for injuries caused by a sport, you may be able to recover compensation if that waiver was unfair or actions were reckless/grossly negligent.
 It may also be possible to hold a third party liable for an injury (e.g., another golfer who hits you on the head with a golf club after a dispute).

 A concussion is a traumatic brain injury (TBI) caused by an impact or jolt to the head or body.
 This trauma temporarily interferes with how the brain works and can cause bruising or bleeding of the brain.